 Potential Pitfalls of Large Hook Sizes

 Hook sizes are not necessarily standardized between manufacturers, and this is particularly true of larger-sized crochet hooks.
 The measurement in millimeters is a more reliable indicator of the hook's actual size.
 Even so, differences in hook shaping can translate to differences in how your crochet work will turn out.
-See how your choice of crochet hooks can influence your gauge for example.
+It's important to know how your choice of crochet hooks can influence your gauge.

 Rag Rug Making Patterns